Getting Registered as RN in New Zealand

 English Language Requirements

-Any one of the below tests are sure of being accepted.
+Any one of the below tests is sure of being accepted.

 You must be ready to exchange information with patients, colleagues, employers, and other health professionals in an efficient manner.

-Step 2: CGFNS to send your report back to the Nursing council
+Request CGFNS to send your report back to the Nursing Council

 Once you’ve received your report, you would like to request CGFNS to send it to the Nursing Council.
 It’ll take up to three working days to receive your report.
 You will then receive an email inviting you to apply online for registration.